Operation Red Dog: Mission

 The plan was to charter a boat to Dominica and rendezvous via rubber boats with Patrick John and his makeshift army.
 The genesis of the idea came from long-time Klan member Perdue, who was introduced in 1979 to Droege.
 That summer, Perdue outlined his plan to overthrow the government of Grenada and set up several lucrative businesses.
-After their meeting, it was established that Droege would locate funds and resources.
+After their meeting, they determined that Droege would locate funds and resources.
 Croatian-Canadian Don Andrews was initially involved, but after Perdue changed the target island to Dominica, Andrews withdrew.
 Klansmen Arnie Polli and Roger Dermee were paid US$3,000 to visit Dominica and make a preliminary reconnaissance.
-German-Canadian neo-Nazi Martin K. Weiche was allegedly a financial backer of the plot along with James White of Houston and L. E. Matthews of Jackson, Mississippi.
+German-Canadian neo-Nazi Martin K. Weiche was allegedly a financial backer of the plot, along with James White of Houston and L. E. Matthews of Jackson, Mississippi.

 In February 1981, the captain and crew backed out.
-Perdue then approached a local boat captain and Vietnam War veteran, Michael S. Howell.
+Perdue approached Michael S. Howell, a local boat captain and Vietnam War veteran.
 Perdue said that the Central Intelligence Agency needed his boat for a covert operation.
 Howell then contacted the US Bureau of Alcohol, Tobacco and Firearms (ATF).
 On April 25, John was arrested in Dominica.
 When Perdue learned of the arrest and that their plans were no longer secret, he insisted that the mission should continue.
-On April 27, the group, including three ATF agents, met at the predetermined location, loaded the van and proceeded to the marina.
-Local police were waiting for them at the marina.
+On April 27, the group, including three undercover ATF agents, met at the predetermined location, loaded the van and proceeded to a marina where local police were waiting for them.

+On June 21, 1981, lawyer J.W.
+Kirkpatrick of Memphis, linked to the coup attempt by court testimony, died from a self-inflicted gunshot wound.
+Perdue testified that he received $10,000 from Kirkpatrick to finance the assault on Dominica.
+Kirkpatrick was the brother-in-law of former congressional representative E.C.
+'Took' Gathings (D-AR).
+Friends said that Kirkpatrick had extremely conservative political views, as did the former congressman, and thought the coup would prevent a communist takeover.
+One colleague said Kirkpatrick was a "super-ultra-ultra-ultra-conservative," who "thought the country was going to hell in a hand-basket."
+Perdue also testified that he used $70,000 collected from businessmen to purchase weapons, dynamite and other military equipment, and to pay for reconnaissance trips to Dominica.

 In 1984, during an interview by Barbados's daily Nation Newspaper, Sydney Burnett-Alleyne, one of the leaders of the plot, was asked if the group had planned to overthrow the government of Barbados and install John as prime minister there as well.
 He responded:

 A book about the plot, Bayou of Pigs, by Canadian journalist Stewart Bell, was published in August 2008.